Tiffany Healey, DVM

 Brenda’s hobbies include riding her horses with her husband, Ken, and spending time with her grandchildren Kirby and Cutter.

-Tanya Keel, Veterinary Assistant
+Tanya Keel, CVT

 After receiving her B.S. from Ohio State University (Go Buckeyes!), she obtained an associates degree in veterinary technology.
 Her career has allowed her to live and work all over the country while she followed her Army husband.
 Her most recent move brought her to Cottonwood Veterinary Clinic where she appreciates working with other people that understand the strong bond we have with our pets.